 With pride in her mind, she assumed the disguise of Seeta.
 Steadily, she walked in the direction of Rama proud of her assumed victory over her husband’s belief.

 In the disguise of Seeta, she appeared before Lord Rama and pretended to act as if she had lost her way and was glad to see Shri ram.
 Lord Rama calmly observed her, immediately bent down and touched her feet.
-He asked her in soft voice, “Mother, where is my beloved lord Shiva.
+He asked her in a soft voice, “Mother, where is my beloved lord Shiva.
 Have you come here to bless me in this moment of need?
 I am sanctified with your blissful appearance.”

 Lakshman stood confused, not able to understand why Rama bowed to touch Seeta’s feet.
-Lakshman was not aware that Sati had appeared in disguise of Parvati.
+Lakshman was not aware that Sati had appeared in the disguise of Parvati.

 Rama requested Sati, to look after Seeta where ever she would be with her eternal grace.
 Ram also, pleaded to Sati to convey his heartfelt respects to his Lord Shiva.

 The intrinsic truth of the cosmos dawned upon her.
 The nomadic was none other than Vishnu avatar in the role-play of an exemplary son, brother, husband, and devotee in the land of deaths.
 She understood the infinite virtues of Rama and the meditative power of the word, Rama.
 The higher purpose of his human birth, his devotion to playing different characters in life was based on sincerity and truth.
 No wonder Shiva bestowed upon Rama, the title of Maryada Purushottam.

 Faith and trust are the connectors to spirituality.

 In her own arrogance, Sati did not believe even Lord Shiva, her own God consort.
 Unknowingly, she lost the trust bond prevailing between Shiv Shakti.
 Her negative thought, the superior attitude had diluted her pure mind and she ended up with a feeling of guilt.